AryanRawat2001/TicTacToeVisual/README.md

-Just run the tictactoe.py which i have provided . also extract the O.png , X.png and tic tac opening.png in the python repository folder.
+Just run the tictactoe.py which i have provided . also extract the O.png , X.png and tictactoeopening.png in the python repository folder.
 Enjoy !!!!!!!